Beringer Tame Blog

 You've sent your CV and cover letter and you've been contacted by the hiring manager.
 Great!
 Stay focussed and respond to their communication quickly and professionally.
 There is no excuse for poor comms, whether by email or phone, so make sure you're on point.

-If you have been asked to send more information about yourself, or complete a task, ensure you do it promptly (and to the best of your ability).
+If you have been asked to send more information about yourself, or complete an ecommerce recruitment task, ensure you do it promptly (and to the best of your ability).

 If you know you will be delayed in passing back any information that has been requested, get in touch, explain the situation and advise them of when they can expect it from you.
 This shows you are committed to the process.